miguelcarcamov/csromer/README.md

 X.real_data_to_complex() # We convert the data back to complex when the optimization finishes
 ```
 This returns the objective function value `obj` and `X`a `Parameter` instance object.
 Therefore in this case `X.data` will hold the reconstructed Faraday depth spectra.
 At this point you can also access to the model and residual data in wavelength-squared as `mixedsource.model_data` and `mixedsource.residual`, respectively.
-You can calculate the residuals in Faraday depth spectra by using the DFT object as
+You can calculate the residuals in Faraday depth space by using the DFT object as
 ```python
 F_residual = dft.backward(mixedsource.residual)
 ```